Greece In January: Weather & Travel Tips

 While Greece isn’t known for being a skiing destination some regions of the country have mountains that see snow through the winter months.

-For example, Mt Parnassós asttracts skiers from Athens, while the Peloponnese offers downhill action at Kalavryta on Mt Helmós.
+For example, Mt Parnassós attracts skiers from Athens, while the Peloponnese offers downhill action at Kalavryta on Mt Helmós.
 Add to that stunning mountain scenery, and visiting Greece in January can amount to an unlikely alpine-esque experience.

 Catch some sun on the islands

 When it comes to the islands, the further south you go, the warmer the temperature.
-So, while you won’t be stretched on out sun-warmed sand, or floating in impossibly warm waters, the likes of Crete offers ample opportunities to enjoy ancient culture and buzzy nightlife through the winter months.
+So, while you won’t be stretched on out sun-warmed sand, or floating in impossibly warm waters, the likes of Crete offer ample opportunities to enjoy ancient culture and buzzy nightlife through the winter months.

 In fact, ouzo’s warming capacity could be said to come into its own in winter!